Oil Theft in Nigeria

 Effects of the Oil Theft

 In addition, since the tapping of oil pipelines is done in a crude fashion, it causes many leaks that cause immense environmental degradation.
-Worse, the illegal oil refineries that dot the oil rich Niger Delta see oil spilled everywhere soaking the ground with a mix of mud and crude that swallows the leg up to the knees.
+Worse, the illegal oil refineries that dot the oil-rich Niger Delta see oil spilled everywhere soaking the ground with a mix of mud and crude that swallows the leg up to the knees.
 Plumes of smoke rise from the illegal refineries and spread across the landscape causing numerous health hazards.
-Oil soaks into the ground contaminating vital fresh water systems.
+The oil soaks into the ground contaminating vital freshwater systems.

 Causes of Oil Theft